equinor/TimeSeriesAnalysis/articles/ex_sysid.md

-# Example 4 : Fitting a dynamic model to transient data example
+# Example 4 : Fitting a dynamic model to transient data

 **In this example, it is shown how to use the built-in dynamic identification algorithm to find a dynamic model to describe a measured time-series depening on multiple inputs.**